fabulous-dev/FSharp.Mobile.Templates/README.md

 # FSharp.Mobile.Templates

-In this repository, you can find all the templates for creating apps on iOS and Android using .NET 6.0 and F# 6.0
+In this repository, you can find all the templates for creating mobile and desktop apps using .NET 7.0 and F# 7.0.

+NB.
+The Xamarin.Forms template will stay on .NET 6.0.
+Microsoft never intended to migrate Xamarin.Forms from Mono to .NET 6.0/7.0, making it hard to upgrade to .NET 7.0.

 ### Prerequisites
 In order to build and run the Android and iOS projects, you need to install the corresponding workloads